 “RLACF addresses needs on an area-wide basis, which results in more ideas and resources at the table.
 Issues like jobs and transportation don’t recognize political boundaries.”

 Retired as a professional planner, Bill has no intention of retiring from community life: he was named Red Lodge 2016 Citizen of the Year for his wide-ranging voluntarism.
 Bill and his wife, Susan (also a community advocate), moved to Red Lodge from Birmingham, Alabama, in 2011.
 He had won a number of awards from Alabama chapters of national professional societies, and had helped found a nature center.
-Now, Bill represents Ward 3 on the Red Lodge City Council, works year-round on recycling through the nonprofit REWIND, and more.
-Fun Run Race Director since 2014, Bill ensures that our charity runners and walkers (and their dogs) have a safe, well-marked course.
+Now, he works year-round on volunteering for a number of local and regional nonprofit organizations, including the RLACF Finance Committee, the Governance and Nominating Committee, Fun Run activities and the Roosevelt Center project.

-Affiliations: Regional—Red Lodge Lions Club, Recycle Electronic Waste Into New Devices (REWIND), Red Lodge Parks Board, Beartooth Recreational Trails Association, Beartooth Front Community Forum, Beartooth Resource Conservation and Development Council, Bike Walk Montana.
-Professional—American Planning Association, American Society for Public Administration.
+Affiliations: Red Lodge Lions Club, Recycle Electronic Waste Into New Devices (REWIND), Beartooth Recreational Trails Association, Beartooth Resource Conservation and Development Council.

 “I serve on the Foundation board for the opportunities to foster strong relationships for youth and families.”
 [In a previous profile, Libby said, “Healthy relationships education should be fully accessible to all people.
 Because who are we without our relationships?”